 Limitations of SWOT Analysis

 The SWOT analysis is only a single stage of the business planning process.
-Complex issues will require more in-depth research and a thorough analysis before the decision-making process.
-Swot analysis holds limited coverage of the issues faced by the organization.
+Complex issues will require more in-depth research and thorough analysis before the decision-making process.
+This analysis holds limited coverage of the issues faced by the organization.
 A number of more limitations are associated with this form of analysis.

 The following are the limitations of the SWOT analysis: